Going to the Dentist with Dental Anxiety and Fear

 Dental fear and anxiety are more common than one would think.
 Around 80% of the US population suffers from some degree of dental anxiety.
 You are not alone in this, and we want to give you the dental experience you deserve!

 What Happens if I Haven’t Been to the Dentist in Years?

 We first want to say, do not let being embarrassed by how long it’s been since you’ve been to the dentist stop you from being seen!
 HFD is a judge-free zone, and all we are worried about is getting your smile back to its optimal health.
 Avoiding the dentist can lead to major health problems that could have been prevented, such as oral cancer, gum disease, early tooth decay detection, and so on.
 Over 33,000 Americans are diagnosed with oral cancer each year, and early detection of this disease could save your life.
 Dental disease is also suspected to lead to major health problems such as heart disease, strokes, and pancreatic cancer.

-Communicate with your dentist and his team.
+Communicate with your dentist and his team before treatment.
 We promise you are not the only one with this fear, and we want to know your concerns!